Dima-K-A/Dima-K-A/README.md

 - 👀 I’m interested in new PC
 - 🌱 I’m currently learning command block system at minecraft
 - 💞️ I’m looking to collaborate on minecraft
-- 📫 How to reach mekulaginarts@gmail.com
+- 📫 How to reach me kulaginarts@gmail.com

 <!---
 Dima-K-A/Dima-K-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.